Ceelog/phpdoc-en/src/session/setup.md

 does not affect the process umask.

 **Warning**
-If you leave this set to a world-readable directory, such as `/tmp` (the default), other users on the server may be able to hijack sessions by getting the list of files in that directory.
+If this is set to a world-readable directory, such as `/tmp` (the default), other users on the server may be able to hijack sessions by getting the list of files in that directory.